-Studies suggest women's migration from Thailand to Singapore began only in the 1990s and was motivated by the demand for carework (Oishi 2005).
-We find, however, that migration flows had been borderline women predominant/heavily women predominant since the 1970s, and women's absolute migration flows were lower when most feminized (see also Table A5).
-Conversely, while Heyzer et al. (1994) and Oishi (2005) note that Filipina migration for domestic work began in the 1980s we find migration flows to Singapore became women predominant only in the 1990s.
-Migration flows to Singapore from China and Hong Kong - particularly understudied- were high and women predominant for several decades.
+Studies suggest that women's migration from Thailand to Singapore began only in the 1990s and was motivated by the demand for care work (Oishi 2005).
+We find, however, that migration flows had been borderline women predominant/heavily women predominant since the 1970s, and women's absolute migration flows were lower when most feminized (see also Appendix Table A1, panel 5).
+Conversely, while Heyzer et al. (1994) and Oishi (2005) note that Filipina migration for domestic work began in the 1980s we find that migration flows to Singapore became women predominant only in the 1990s.
+Migration flows to Singapore from China and Hong Kong-particularly understudied-were high and women predominant for several decades.
 While these flows were historically for care, they may have been for other purposes as well (Oishi 2005).
-The Bangladeshi case in interesting; not typically associated with the export of women's labor, migration to Singapore was fully feminized in the 1990s (i.e. 100 percent women flows as per Figure 9).
-This is particularly notable given there was only a four year window in the 1990s when Bangladeshi migration for domestic work was not banned.
+The Bangladeshi case is interesting-not typically associated with the export of women's labor, migration to Singapore was fully feminized in the 1990s (i.e., 100 percent flows of women as per Figure 9).
+This is particularly notable given there was only a four-year window in the 1990s when Bangladeshi migration for domestic work was not banned.
 Yet, Indian migration to Singapore is men predominant throughout the period.

-Women's migration flows to Malaysia (Figure 10) come most visibly from Pakistan, Singapore, Philippines, Thailand, Bangladesh, Hong Kong, India, and Indonesia (Table A6).
-Most of these flows, however, are not feminized, despite absolute increases at different points during 1960-2000 (Table A6).
-By the 1990s, Pakistani and Bangladeshi migration are men predominant, due to the demand for service and factory workers (Chin 2013; Rudnick 2009, Sultana 2008).
-While flows from Pakistan, Singapore, the Philippines and Thailand are feminized for some of the period reviewed, with the exception of Thailand, even these flows are more commonly men predominant.
-Given we know Thai women were emigrating to Malaysia for domestic work, this is unsurprising.
+Women's migration flows to Malaysia (Figure 10) come most visibly from Pakistan, Singapore, Philippines, Thailand, Bangladesh, Hong Kong, India, and Indonesia (Appendix Table A1, panel 6).
+Most of these flows, however, are not feminized, despite absolute increases at different points during 1960-2000 (Appendix Table A1, panel 6).
+By the 1990s, Pakistani and Bangladeshi migrations are men predominant, due to the demand for service and factory workers (Chin 2013; Rudnick 2009; Sultana 2008).
+While flows from Pakistan, Singapore, the Philippines, and Thailand are feminized for some of the period reviewed, with the exception of Thailand, even these flows are more commonly men predominant.
+Given that we know Thai women were emigrating to Malaysia for domestic work, this is unsurprising.
 However, with bilateral agreements promoting emigration for domestic work between Malaysia, and Indonesia and the Philippines, nonfeminized Indonesian and Filipina flows suggest Indonesian and Filipino men are also migrating at high rates.
 Given the explicit promotion of women's migration by the Philippine and Indonesian governments, it is interesting that men from these countries are also emigrating in large numbers, perhaps due to rising wages in Malaysia (Kofman and Raghuram 2015).